1. FC Kattowitz: Origins as FC Preußen

-Play in Poland in the 1920s and 1930s
+Activity in Poland during the Interwar Period

 After the war and the re-establishment of a Polish republic, Upper Silesia was the subject of a territorial dispute between Germany and Poland.
 Following the Silesian Uprisings in 1921 and a subsequent League of Nations plebiscite, part of the region – including Kattowitz – was granted to Poland and the name of the city was changed to Katowice.
 The football club was caught up in the politically charged events of the period.

 In 1920–21 Preußen was still part of German football competition in the SOFV.
 The season ended with Vereinigte Breslauer Sportfreunde, Viktoria Forst, and Kattowitz in a three-way tie for first place separated only by goal difference, which was not at the time considered decisive.
 A playoff was organized to determine which of the three clubs would take part in the German national playoffs.
 Kattowitz was unable to participate because of passport problems and Forst ultimately went on to represent the SOFV.
 A separate playoff was later held to determine which of the three clubs would be Südostdeutschland champions.
 Breslau won both of their matches – including a 5:1 victory over Preußen – to claim the title.